 What’s the Problem With Too Many Hairballs?

 When your cat is hacking up hairballs, they’re clearing out their digestive tract of hair that they can’t process.
-While you might think that too many hairballs means they’re doing a great job at clearing things out, it actually means that they’re not doing a good enough job of pushing things out the other end!
+While you might think that too many hairballs mean they’re doing a great job at clearing things out, it actually means that they’re not doing a good enough job of pushing things out on the other end!

-You might not care where the hairballs come out, but too much hair in their digestive tract can lead to intestinal blockages and other severe problems.
+You might not care where the hairballs come out, but too much hair in the digestive tract can lead to intestinal blockages and other severe problems.
 Additionally, all that extra hair blocks the intestine linings, and that prevents your cat from absorbing the nutrients that they need from their food.

 So, don’t ignore too many hairballs, as this issue can quickly spiral into far more serious problems if you’re not careful.